Citizens For A Future New Hampshire

 How does Citizens For A Future New Hampshire spend its money?

 Citizens For A Future New Hampshire directs 80% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+This exceeds the 65% industry benchmark.

 Are donations to Citizens For A Future New Hampshire tax-deductible?